GOODBYE TO THE PEOPLE I USED TO BE: For Processing Endings. April 26, 2026 *online*

 This edition of Goodbye To The People I Used To Be is intentionally designed for people who are processing loss, and endings - navigating their own journey of change.

-The session will be guided for individual experiencing, in the privacy of your own home.
+To support this personal work, the session will be guided for individual experiencing, in the privacy of your own home.

 April 26th

-12-2:30pm EST
+1-3:30pm EST

 WHAT PEOPLE ARE SAYING